aframevr/aframe/docs/components/geometry.md

 geometry is defined by the `primitive` property.
 Geometric primitives, in computer graphics, means an extremely basic shape.
 With the primitive defined, additional properties are used to further define the geometry.
-A material component is usually defined alongside to provide a appearance alongside the shape to create a complete mesh.
+A material component is usually defined to provide a appearance alongside the shape to create a complete mesh.

 <!--toc-->